vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 Baudhayanagṛhyaparibhāṣāsūtra
 See Baudhayanagṛhyasutra.
 Baudhayanagṛhyapariśiṣṭasūtra
-Sanskrit text and English tr. in Selections from the Baudhāyanagṛhya- parisistasutra by P.N.U.
+Sanskrit text and English tr. in Selections from the Baudhāyanagṛhyaparisistasutra by P.N.U.
 Harting, Amersfoort 1922.
 Baudhayanagṛhyaseṣasutra
 See Baudhayanagṛhyasutra.
 Baudhayanagṛhyasūtra